-Furthermore, in the first three elections of Boards of Statutory Auditors since August 12, 2012 - in accordance with the provisions of law on gender balance - the slates have had to include candidates of both genders in the first two slots in the section for standing auditors, and the first two slots in the section for alternate auditors.
+Furthermore, in the first three elections of Boards of Statutory Auditors since 12 August 2012 - in accordance with the provisions of law on gender balance - the slates have had to include candidates of both genders in the first two slots in the section for standing auditors, and the first two slots in the section for alternate auditors.

-As with the slates of candidates for the office of Director, slates of candidates for the office of Statutory Auditor must be filed at the Company's registered office by those presenting such lists at least twenty-five days prior to the date of the Shareholders' Meeting called upon to resolve on the appointment of members to the Board of Statutory Auditors.
-These slates are subsequently published by the Company on its website (www.posteitaliane.it), and made available to the public at the Company's registered office at least twenty-one days prior to the date of the aforesaid Shareholders' Meeting, accompanied by thorough information on the personal and professional characteristics of the candidates, in order to ensure a transparent procedure for the election of members to the Board of Statutory Auditors.
+As with the slates of candidates for the office of Director, slates of candidates for the office of Statutory Auditor must be filed at the Company's registered office by those presenting such slates at least 25 days prior to the date of the Shareholders' Meeting called upon to resolve on the appointment of members to the Board of Statutory Auditors.
+The Company will then publish these slates on its website (www.posteitaliane.it) and make them available to the public at its registered office at least 21 days prior to the date of the Shareholders' Meeting, accompanied by thorough information on the personal and professional characteristics of the candidates, in order to ensure a transparent procedure for the election of members to the Board of Statutory Auditors.

-For the appointment of statutory auditors who, for whatever reason, are not elected through slate voting, the Shareholders' Meeting shall resolve in accordance with the majorities provided for by law, without following the foregoing procedure, but in any event proceeding in such a manner as to ensure that the composition of the Board of Statutory Auditors complies with the regulatory and administrative provisions of law, as well as with the principle of representing minority shareholders and regulations on gender balance.
+As regards the appointment of auditors who for any reason are not elected on the basis of slates, the ordinary shareholders' meeting will resolve by way of the majorities in accordance with law and without following the procedure outlined above but in any case in a manner that ensures a composition of the Board of Statutory Auditors in accordance with the relevant legal, regulatory and administrative provisions and is also able to ensure compliance with the principle of representation of minorities and the laws in force concerning gender balance.